► What is an International Driving Permit?

 Thankfully, the IDP documents are quite cheap to apply for.
 Each permit costs £5.50 - so even if you apply for belt-and-braces all three licences, it'll only cost you £16.50.

-You'll see why when you get one; they are disappointingly low-tech - simple card documents that feel as if they hark back to the 1968 date on the cover...
+You'll see why when you get one; they are disappointingly low-tech - simple, low-tech card documents that feel as if they hark back to the 1968 date on the cover...

 Will I need an international driving permit in the US and elsewhere in the world?

-Driving in America requires a 1949 International Driving Permit.
+Driving in America requires a 1949 International Driving Permit, according to the authorities.
 For a full list of which countries require which driving licences, check out the official government website here.

 Many of the CAR magazine team have already applied for their international permits, as we regularly drive abroad on new car launches.
 Be sure to sound off in the comments below to share any experiences of you have of overseas driving with an IDP.